lornevgreen/CloudBank-V2/README.md

 ```
 ## SHOW COINS SERVICE

-Gets the totals of CloudCoins in the bank.
+Gets the totals of the CloudCoins in the Bank.

 Sample GET Request: